Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Bank Requirements

-When sending money overseas with an IBAN number, the recipient has to be in a country that supports the system.
+When sending money overseas with an IBAN, the recipient must be in a country that supports the system.
 In this case, they simply give you their IBAN number.

-However, in many instances, a bank requires both an IBAN number and a SWIFT code to pinpoint a recipient’s bank and specific bank account number.
+However, in many instances, a bank requires both an IBAN and a SWIFT code to identify a recipient’s bank and specific account number.

-If the country of the recipient does not support IBAN, SWIFT codes are the only other option.
-In this case, you may pick up additional fees as money will have to flow through an intermediary and/or a correspondent bank.
+If the recipient’s country does not support IBANs, SWIFT codes are the only other option.
+In this case, you may incur additional fees, as funds will have to flow through an intermediary and/or a correspondent bank.

 Use Cases